 Don’t Use a Generic Word Document Resume Template

 Working as an interviewer, I have seen them all.
-A colleague and I used to immediately separate the free “Word” resumes from those that were not.
+A colleague and I used to immediately separate the free “Word” resume from those that were not.
 In one case, we actually had over 50% use the same exact template.
 It was hard to actually keep track of each one considering that they all looked the same.
 And it is for that reason alone that you should seek to make your resume stick out by using a unique template.
 It immediately shows the interviewer that you took the time to put together something unique.
 It also shows that care about your career and are willing to go the extra mile.

 Have a Friend Review Your Resume and Cover Letter Before You Submit it